Joselgc1/MejiasEtAl2016/README.md

 ## Intralaminar Analysis

 This model considers the simulation of excitatory and inhibitory neurons of supra- and infragranular layers.
-Note that the excitatory and inhibitory populations of both layers are not connected.
-The parameters of the model were adjusted so that the layer 2/3 oscillates within the gamma (~40 Hz) and layer 5/6 falls within the alpha/low-beta range (~10-30 Hz).

-As in the original paper, we tested the effect on the gamma frequency on layer 2/3 of increasing the stimulus on the simulation.
-Higher input values lead to stronger gamma rhythms in the excitatory firing rate power spectrum.
-Note that, to obtain this power spectrum the authors subtracted the case with no input to the case with different inputs.

 **Run the analysis:**
 ```bash